 - the Authority's capital expenditure plans;

 - the MRP Policy Statement;

 - the Authority's borrowing strategy;

 - the Annual Investment Strategy, and

 - the Authority's Prudential and Treasury Indicators.

-- Mid-Year Treasury Management Report
+- Quarterly Treasury Management Reports

-This will update members with progress on the capital position, amending prudential indicators as necessary, and on whether treasury management activities are meeting the strategy or whether any policies require revision.
+This will update members with progress on the capital and treasury position, amending prudential indicators as necessary, and on whether treasury management activities are meeting the strategy or whether any policies require revision.